scriptingxss/embeddedappsec/threat-model.md

 Threat modeling should be done **early, and as often as possible**.
 Threat model owners are best in the hands of the software teams and should be considered a **living document** that is updated as new features are planned.

+### Threat Modeling Manifesto Alignment

+This guide aligns with the [Threat Modeling Manifesto](https://www.threatmodelingmanifesto.org/) principles:

+**Values** (we prioritize):
+- **Finding and fixing design issues** over checkbox compliance
+- **People and collaboration** over processes and tools
+- **Understanding as a journey** over a security snapshot
+- **Doing threat modeling** over discussing it
+- **Continuous refinement** over single delivery

+**Core Questions for Embedded Threat Modeling**:
+1. **What are we working on?** - Device architecture, components, data flows, trust boundaries
+2. **What can go wrong?** - Apply STRIDE, PASTA, LINDDUN, or TARA frameworks
+3. **What are we going to do about it?** - Mitigations, risk prioritization, implementation
+4. **Did we do a good enough job?** - Validation, iteration, living document updates

+**Anti-Patterns to Avoid**:
+- ❌ **Hero threat modeler dependency** - Threat modeling should be collaborative, not dependent on one expert
+- ❌ **Analysis paralysis** - Analyzing problems extensively without seeking solutions
+- ❌ **Tunnel vision** - Overfocusing on specific elements (e.g., only network attacks, ignoring physical/supply chain)
+- ❌ **Perfection seeking** - Waiting for the perfect model instead of iterating
+- ❌ **Checkbox compliance** - Treating threat modeling as a one-time deliverable for audits
+- ❌ **Tool obsession** - Prioritizing tools over understanding and collaboration

+**Embedded-Specific Considerations**:
+- Threat models must account for long device lifespans (10-20+ years)
+- Physical access threats are often more critical than in IT systems
+- Supply chain and manufacturing threats (ODM backdoors, component substitution)
+- Update limitations (no internet connectivity, limited flash wear cycles)
+- Resource constraints affect mitigation options

+**Recommended Pattern**: Integrate threat modeling into sprint planning, firmware releases, and compliance reviews.
+Update models when adding features, onboarding new team members, or responding to emerging threats.

 ---

 ## Modern Threat Modeling Frameworks